 Louis Poulsen’s Radiohus pendant represents the timeless character of Danish lighting design.
-The appearance of the 80-year-old pendant is just as timely today as it was when it was first brought to the market.
+The appearance of the soon 80-year-old pendant is just as timely today as it was when it was first brought to the market.

 IN THE EARLY 1940’s, the Danish architect Vilhelm Lauritzen designed a new radio building and its furnishing for the Danish broadcasting company Danmarks Radio located in Copenhagen's Frederiksberg.
 The Radiohus pendants, manufactured by Louis Poulsen, complemented the interior design of the modern, functionalist building.